 Father Pius smiled.
-“Perhaps Lord Frey never told you, but when he took the blood oath instead of bringing you to me, it was a violation of our coven’s laws.
+“Perhaps Lord Frey never told you, but when he took the blood oath and swore to keep your secrets, instead of bringing you to me, it was a violation of our coven’s laws.
 Everyone who willingly submitted to Lord Frey’s hypnosis, except for Brother Lux, was complicit in this violation.
 Brother Lux was able to bring the violation to my attention.”

 “I-I’m sorry.
 I didn’t know.
 Please- it’s my fault; punish me instead.”

 “How quickly you go from threats to pleas,” Father Pius said smoothly, “but I have no reason to punish you.
 You were never bound by our laws, and you’ve helped my cause immensely.
 You gave Lord Frey the opportunity to put the Prince under my power, and now the coven is out of my way.
 To thank you, I will allow you to go into seclusion unharmed.”

 A thrill of horror ran through me- I had done this- but I didn’t have the luxury to indulge in self-pity.
 Hope was imprisoned, I was at the mercy of my enemy, and I needed time to think.

 I closed my eyes, trying to block out the scratching of Father Pius’s quill, but soon another sound distracted me.